Dallas Police Department: Murder of Liza Saenz and Albert Douglas

 Bryan Riser was a former 13-year veteran on the Dallas police force.
 He was arrested on March 4, 2021, for the two unconnected murders of Liza Saenz and Albert Douglas in 2017.
 Riser was charged with two counts of capital murder.
 One of the men connected with the murder of Saenz told police that he and Riser had been connected with burglaries and that Riser had paid him and others $3,500 to kidnap and kill Albert Douglas, then later promised $6,000 to kill Saenz.

+Bryan Riser was later reinstated but resigned right after in July of 2024.
+He currently has pending lawsuit against the Detective who made the arrest without probable cause.
+Chief Garcia left department right after in August of 2024.

+Overtime fraud

+Between 2022-2023, Sergeant Katherine Silvia obtained roughly $17,080.77 in fraudulent overtime compensation.
+Silvia was terminated by Dallas Police Chief Eddie Garcia.

 Rank structure and Insignia

 Members of the department who are captains and below are protected by the city's civil service system with promotion based on the results of competitive examinations.
 Senior corporals typically are officers who serve either as field training officers in the Patrol Division or who serve as detectives in one of the department's investigative units.
 The rank of captain has not been in use since 1992, however, those who were captains were allowed to keep it as well as those who were demoted from any chief position, as chiefs once demoted must retain their last civil service rank.
 There is currently only one captain remaining as of 2018.
 Majors, deputy chiefs and assistant chiefs are appointed by the chief of police without examination and do not hold civil service protection for these ranks.
 Division commander and bureau commander are non-civil-service titles based on assignments.
 Members may hold both assignment titles and civil service or appointive ranks.
 On October 4, 2012, Chief David Brown created a new major rank in between captain and deputy chief.